ethereumjs/ethereumjs-monorepo/packages/client/merge/README.md

 1. Run cmd: `./lodestar validator --importKeystores /path/to/generated/keystores --importKeystoresPassword /path/to/keystores/password/file`

-Where the keystores have been generated via [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) with the same password as in the above provided password file.
+where the keystores have been generated via [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) with the same password as in the above provided password file.

 For a testnet chain, you may skip keystore generation and directly provide lodestar validator with a `mnemonic` and its range indices to derive validators via `--fromMnemonic` and `--mnemonicIndexes` args.
 For e.g.: